notherbbug/Utilities-Used-To-Export-Unreal-Engine-5-Game-Files/README.md

 - Copy the revealed __AES KEY__ as you will need to access the content in [FModel](https://fmodel.app)

 # Step 3 (Dumping the .usmap from the game with UE4SS)
-- Follow the installation instruction to install [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) to your game folder.
+- Follow the installation instructions to install [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) to your game folder.

-  __Note:__ For specific games ex. *The Blood of the Dawnwalker* follow the [relevant install instructions](https://www.nexusmods.com/thebloodofdawnwalker/mods/55) provided with specific configuration
+  __Note:__ For specific games ex. *The Blood of the Dawnwalker* follow the [relevant install instructions](https://www.nexusmods.com/thebloodofdawnwalker/mods/55) provided with it's specific configuration.
 - Navigate to the *game folder* where [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) is installed (same as *your game.exe*) and be sure to configure the keybind to dump the *.usmap* file once in the game main menu.
-You can set the keybind in the *UE4SS-settings.ini* file instructions are included within.
+You can set the keybind in the *UE4SS-settings.ini* file, instructions are included within.

 - Launch your game and when you get to the Main Menu activate the keybind you set to dump the *.usmap* file directly to the *game folder* .